The day to day cost involved in keeping a chinchilla is very little however there is a larger initial cost.

 First off is the cost of the chinchilla, which can vary widely depending on where you live and where you get the chinchilla from, and what color you choose.

 Typically pet stores charge $150 or more for a standard gray chinchilla; usually more for colored chins if they even sell them.
-Breeders typically start around the same price, although in areas with lots of chinchillas, the price can be as low as $80 for a standard.
+Breeder prices can vary widely based on location, color, and rarity.
 Breeders often times also take pedigree or fur quality into consideration when pricing the chinchillas, so a show quality chinchilla (or one that comes from show champ parents) may cost more than a non-show line chinchilla.
 Rescues often adopt chins out at lesser fees than breeders, and sometimes even include a cage which can greatly reduce your start up costs-do realize that rescues do not give away chinchillas for free and the adoption fee helps cover food and any vet visits and care while at the rescue.
-You can also sometimes find chinchillas in local classifieds, with or without a cage for usually less than the cost from a pet store and sometimes the price can be negotiated.
+You can also sometimes find chinchillas in local classifieds, with or without a cage for usually less than the cost from a pet store and sometimes the price may be able to be negotiated.

 Every chinchilla should have a hide house of some sort.
 How many tunnels, hammocks, or other cage accessories you buy are up to you.
 The more toys the better!

 As mentioned above, the continuing cost of owning a chinchilla is relatively low.
-Food, hay, dust, and litter cost about $50-60 per 3 months.
-Chew toys will need to be replaced.
-I’d budget a minimum of $15 a month.
+Food, hay, dust, and litter cost about $30 per month.
+Chew toys and wooden shelves will need to be replaced over time.
 It is hard to predict how often you will need new toys as some chins chew more than others and it will also depend on what type of chew toys you purchase; I’ve had some last a year and others last a few hours.

 Costs broken down: